Right Arrow

 The staging area is a high-risk zone for shrinkage.

-Video coverage: Deploy cameras with "Person Enters No-go Zones" analytics to trigger alerts if unauthorized personnel enter the high-value staging cage.
+• Video coverage: Deploy cameras with "Person Enters No-go Zones" analytics to trigger alerts if unauthorized personnel enter the high-value staging cage.

 3. Optimizing curbside handoffs

 Curbside pickup presents unique obstacles due to the lack of physical barriers.
+Parking lot security cameras equipped with license plate recognition for retail are essential.

-Designated bays: Clearly mark parking bays and ensure they are covered by high-definition video systems.
+• Designated bays: Clearly mark parking bays and ensure they are covered by high-definition video systems.

-Speed and visibility: Monitor wait times.
+• Speed and visibility: Monitor wait times.
 Long wait times increase the risk of customers leaving or confusion that fraudsters can exploit.

-Leveraging video AI for loss mitigation
+Leveraging Video AI Agents for loss mitigation

 Video AI helps modern loss mitigation teams become more effective.
 Unlike passive camera systems, a video AI platform actively monitors processes and alerts staff to anomalies.